 Although mood and emotion are often considered distinct concepts, their precise definitions remain a matter of debate within the scientific community.
 In this study, we propose to assess mood in a real-life environment using a combination of physiological measures and self-assessment questionnaires.
 We benefit from the insights gained from our pilot study in designing the experimental protocol.
 In particular, regarding the selection of stimuli, we hypothesise that mood will have a greater influence on the evaluation of neutral or low-polarised stimuli on the unpleasantness/pleasantness dimension of Russell's Circumplex Model of Affect.
 Furthermore, we have developed a smartphone application to serve as a more reliable platform for Ecological Momentary Assessments (EMAs).
 Our experiment will involve 90 university students over a period of two weeks.

 Rabaioli, C., Dozio, N., Giussani, R., Saibene, A., Romano, D., Ferrise, F., et al. (2025).
-The Way Mood Shapes Emotions: from Experiments to a Mood Assessment Application.
-In Proceedings of 2025 IEEE International Conference on Metrology for eXtended Reality, Artificial Intelligence and Neural Engineering (MetroXRAINE) (pp.459-464).
+The Way Mood Shapes Emotions: From Experiments to a Mood Assessment Application.
+In 2025 IEEE International Conference on Metrology for eXtended Reality, Artificial Intelligence and Neural Engineering (MetroXRAINE) (pp.459-464).
+Institute of Electrical and Electronics Engineers Inc. [10.1109/MetroXRAINE66377.2025.11340271].

-The Way Mood Shapes Emotions: from Experiments to a Mood Assessment Application
+The Way Mood Shapes Emotions: From Experiments to a Mood Assessment Application

 Rabaioli, C;Saibene, A;Romano, D;Gasparini, F